 Which is better for me?

-If you like complete control of the car and better fuel economy, manual transmission is the way to go.
+If you like complete control of the car and better fuel economy (with older vehicles), manual transmission is the way to go.
 A manual licence in the UK will allow you to drive both manual transmission and automatic transmission cars.
-However, if the thought of driving doesn’t fill you with joy, an automatic is by far the easiest option.
-A lot of town or city driving means lots of gear changing.
+However, if the thought of driving and constantly changing gear doesn’t fill you with joy, an automatic is by far the easiest option and may offer slightly better fuel economy on modern vehicles.